fourkitchens/pantheon-tools/README.md

 Connect to the database of any Pantheon site.
 Even VIP clients that require an SSH tunnel to connect to the database.

+### pantheon-module-report

+Get a list of which sites use which version of a module.

 ### pantheon-sites-report

 Get a metric about all sites (e.g. PHP version, or Upstream).